-The School of Computer Science honored outstanding faculty and staff members March 24 during the annual Founder’s Day ceremony in Rashid Auditorium.
-It was the fourth year for the event and the first to be hosted by Dean Andrew Moore.
+The School of Computer Science honored outstanding faculty and staff members April 7 during the annual Founder’s Day ceremony in Rashid Auditorium.
+It was the fifth year for the event and the second to be hosted by Dean Andrew Moore.

 About Founders Day

 Allen Newell (TPR’57), Herbert A. Simon (H’90) and Alan Perlis (S’42) are considered the founders of computer science at Carnegie Mellon University.
 We honor their legacies in the education and research we conduct at the School of Computer Science.
 And since 2012, we have set aside one special day each year to honor those faculty and staff members whose work seems to best follow the examples set by Newell, Simon and Perlis.
 At SCS Founders’ Day, we present the Allen Newell Award for Research Excellence, the Herbert A. Simon Award for Teaching Excellence in Computer Science, and our internal staff recognition awards, and we pay tribute to recent external awards made to faculty members.
 It’s also a time for us to come together as a community and reflect on the state of the CMU School of Computer Science.